Updated November 2017

 Single, married, widowed, divorced, or in a domestic partnership — we know what these terms mean in our day to day social lives.
-But what about the wide ranging legal implications of your current marital status?
+But what about the wide-ranging legal implications of your current marital status?
 These classifications signify a lot more than just a romantic commitment to a spouse or life partner.

 Although it’s not glamorous or particularly romantic, marital status really is a practical matter — and it’s a legal status regulated by the government.
-For example, you have to get a license to get married, your ceremony officiant generally must be licensed to perform the ceremony, and your local courthouse sends you your final marriage certificate which acts as legal proof of your marriage, and proof of your new legal status.
-Divorce is also a legal process, and is granted by the court.
+For example, you have to get a license to get married, your ceremony officiant generally must be licensed to perform the ceremony, and your local courthouse sends you your final marriage certificate which acts as legal proof of your marriage and proof of your new legal status.
+Divorce is also a legal process and is granted by the court.
 In some states, domestic partnerships are granted by state government too, and partners may be eligible for many of the same state rights and obligations as married couples (although not at the federal level).

 Your credit score is not tied directly to your marital status, although your credit report will reflect any change of your legal name.
 However, if you take out credit jointly with your new spouse, it will appear on both of your credit reports.
 If the marriage later ends because of divorce, this debt isn’t wiped out — you entered into the debt as an individual too.
 Read more about how marital status affects credit card and loan applications.

-Health and medical
+Health and medical benefits of marriage

-When your legal status is “married” you get the benefit of being able to qualify for coverage under your spouse’s employer sponsored health care.
+When your legal status is “married” you get the benefit of being able to qualify for coverage under your spouse’s employer-sponsored health care.
 You also get the right to visit your spouse in the hospital as his or her next of kin.
 When a marriage ends, these benefits also end, so it’s important to figure out an alternative method of health care as well as creating a Hospital Visitation Authorization so your unmarried partner or another trusted friend can visit you in the hospital.
 Read more about how marital status affects your health insurance and hospital visitation rights.

 Student aid eligibility